When a family member is the abuser — the hardest situation

 Talk to other family members who are aware of the situation.
 You're not looking for drama or gossip.
 You're looking for information and potential allies.
 If multiple people are concerned, addressing the problem becomes easier.

 If your parent has legal capacity, help them understand their options.
 Your parent can revoke power of attorney.
 Your parent can change their will.
 Your parent can file a report with Adult Protective Services.
 Your parent can contact the police.
-Your parent has options, but your parent has to be willing to exercise them.
+Your parent has options, but they have to be willing to exercise them.

 If the family member is the one managing your parent's care, you might need to find alternative care arrangements before your parent can safely report the abuse.
 If your parent is afraid of losing housing or food or medical care, they won't feel safe reporting.
 Addressing those needs first makes reporting possible.

 Contact Adult Protective Services in your parent's area if you believe your parent is being abused.
 You can often report anonymously.
 APS will investigate and can intervene to protect your parent.
+Contact law enforcement if crimes have been committed.
+Financial abuse is theft.
+It might also be fraud, elder abuse, or other crimes depending on the circumstances.

 Family financial abuse is one of the most common forms of elder abuse precisely because it happens within relationships where abuse is trusted not to happen.
 Recognizing it, naming it, and taking action to stop it is one of the most important things you can do to protect your parent.